23 Nov 2020 (Updated 14 Mar 2021)

 She says, “Almost!
 I just noticed that clothing seems to be a factor!
 Reds tend to wear joggers while blues tend to wear shorts.
 Just give me a second…”

 She re-does the analysis yet again, with the following results.
+(You may need to scroll the table horizontally.)

 Now, the percentages are exactly the same in each group.
 The police tend to arrest young men in Pineway wearing joggers.
 They tend not to arrest old men in Riverview wearing shorts.
 All the racial differences you saw before might be due to correlations between race and age, neighborhood, and attire, not because of race itself.